-Non-ventilated hospital-acquired pneumonia (NVHAP) is a serious nosocomial infection increasingly attributed to antibiotic-resistant bacteria.
+Nonventilated hospital-acquired pneumonia (NVHAP) is a serious nosocomial infection that is increasingly attributed to antibiotic-resistant bacteria.

-A retrospective case-control study comparing patients with and without NVHAP from 1 January 2014 to 31 December 2014 at Barnes-Jewish Hospital, a 1300-bed urban academic medical center in St. Louis, Missouri.
+This is a retrospective case-control study comparing patients with and those without NVHAP from January 1, 2014 to December 31, 2014 at Barnes-Jewish Hospital, a 1,300-bed urban academic medical center in St. Louis, Missouri.

-The occurrence of NVHAP was associated with significant increases in mortality, the use of intensive care, mechanical ventilation, and hospital length of stay.
-We also found that respiratory viruses were an important etiology of NVHAP.
-These findings suggest that efforts aimed at the successful prevention of NVHAP could improve patient outcomes and reduce health care costs.
+The occurrence of NVHAP was associated with significant increases in mortality, the use of intensive care and mechanical ventilation, and hospital length of stay.
+We also found that respiratory viruses were an important cause of NVHAP.
+These findings suggest that efforts aimed at the successful prevention of NVHAP could improve patient outcomes and reduce health-care costs.